saminourji/DeepfakeAudioDetection/README.md

 ## Viewing the Results

-Please see the `poster:report` directory to view the poster and reports!
+Please see the `poster:report:checkins` directory to view the poster, reports, and intermediary check-ins!

 ## Downloading the Dataset